-To meet the definition, the life insured must stop paid work (also defined under superannuation law) due to sickness or injury for a period of at least one full day during the waiting period.
+To meet the definition, the life insured must stop paid work (also defined in superannuation law) due to sickness or injury for a period of at least one full day during the waiting period.

-Permanent incapacity is a term used in superannuation law which generally refers to situations when TPD benefits can be paid.
+Permanent incapacity is a term used in superannuation law which generally refers to situations when total and permanent disability benefits can be paid.